Paladin Defense Group, Inc.

 Maritime Threats

-Maritime piracy—the plundering, hijacking, or detention of a ship in international waters—has evolved over the centuries but remains a challenge to international law.
+Definition: Maritime piracy involves the plundering, hijacking, or detention of ships in international waters.
+This type of maritime crime has evolved over time but continues to challenge international law.

 Insider Threats